nikolaswise/transportation-service-plan/src/lib/07_Glossary.md

 Shared residential street is a low-traffic street where all modes of travel mix within the paved roadway.

-**Shared roadway bikeway**
+**Shared Roadway Bikeway**

-Shared roadway bikeway is a facility type identified in the Portland Bicycle Plan for 2030, used on lower volume roadways where bicycles mix with motor vehicles
+Shared roadway bikeway is a facility type identified in the Portland Bicycle Plan for 2030, used on lower volume roadways where bicycles mix with motor vehicles.

 **State Implementation Plan (SIP)**

 State plan for achieving air quality goals to ensure compliance with the requirements of the federal Clean Air Act.

-**Speed cushion**
+**Speed Cushion**

 Speed cushions are either speed humps or speed tables that include wheel cutouts to allow large vehicles to pass unaffected, while reducing passenger car speeds.
 They can be offset to allow unimpeded passage by emergency vehicles and are typically used on key emergency response routes.
 Speed cushions extend across one direction of travel from the centerline, with longitudinal gap provided to allow wide wheel base vehicles to avoid going over the hump.